 Budget amendments/revisions (changes to the budget) can be submitted anytime during the approved grant period.
-Budget amendment approvals are completed in BAAS.
+Budgets are approved in the Comprehensive Continuous Improvement Plan - CCIP.
 Budget amendments along with appropriate justification narrative submitted in the budgeting system will be reviewed and approved by Program Administrators, who will verify that the request meets the requirements of the grant.
 Please note, detailed justifications provided in budget amendments are required.

 In general, federal funds may be used only to cover costs that (1) comply with the approved grant application and budget (allowable use) and (2) are reasonable and necessary for the proper and efficient performance and administration of the grant.
 "A cost is reasonable if, in its nature and amount, it does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost."
-(EDGAR 2 CFR Part §200.404).
+(2 CFR §200.403(c)-405).